 Instructional Space Health and Safety Protocol

-- Everyone in an instructional space is required to maintain social distancing (six feet) throughout the class period, including during work on group projects, when giving presentations or when social distancing.
+- Everyone in an instructional space is required to maintain social distancing (at least three feet) throughout the class period, including during work on group projects, when giving presentations or when social distancing.

 - Hallways, entrances and stairwells will be designed for safe movement.
 Everyone in a building is expected to follow posted travel/flow restrictions.
 Individuals must maintain social distancing (six feet) as they travel throughout and between buildings, including while waiting for a class period to begin or end.